jakehjung/knowledge_quiz_builder/README.md

 - Useful loggings or tracings
 - Useful analytics in the UI.
 There are some, but could use some improvements
 - Tests could be more thorough.
 But I do have some unit/integration tests and AI benchmark tests that are acceptable
+- Error handling:
+  - You might run into some AI hiccups.
+Since it's not fully agentic, it cannot handle all situations.

 **Built for**: AI Engineer Interview